-I have audited the accompanying financial statements of the governmental activities and each major fund, and the aggregate remaining fund information of the Hopewell Borough Fire District No. 1, in the County of Mercer, State of New Jersey, as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise the Fire District's basic financial statements as listed in the table of contents.
+I have audited the accompanying financial statements of the governmental activities and each major fund of the Hopewell Borough Fire District No. 1 (the "Fire District"), in the County of Mercer, State of New Jersey, as of and for the fiscal year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the Fire District's basic financial statements as listed in the table of contents.